Add an Azure Spot node pool to an Azure Kubernetes Service (AKS) cluster

 • A Spot node pool can't be a default node pool, it can only be used as a secondary pool.

-• The control plane and node pools can't be upgraded at the same time.
+• You can't upgrade the control plane and node pools at the same time.
 You must upgrade them separately or remove the Spot node pool to upgrade the control plane and remaining node pools at the same time.

 • A Spot node pool must use Virtual Machine Scale Sets.